ZoomInfo

 Learn More About Contify

-What Are the Types of Market Intelligence?
+Types of Market Intelligence Tools

 Not all market intelligence tools serve the same purpose.
-Understanding the different categories helps you pick the right platform for your specific use case.
+Understanding the different categories helps you pick the right platform for your specific use case:

 Most companies need more than one type.
 A complete market intelligence stack might combine sales intelligence for prospecting, competitive intelligence for win/loss analysis, and digital marketing intelligence for content strategy.